jameshughes89/cs102/src/site/topics/collections/collections.rst

 .. figure:: /topics/intro/graph_example.png
     :width: 500 px
     :align: center

+    A hypothetical network of available flights between airports.

 * Data may be represented with relationships to other data
 * Graphs are made up of